rsmp-nordic/rsmp_validator/docs/tests/Specifications/Site/Traffic_20Light_20Controller/Traffic_20Situation.md

 Verify that we change traffic situation

 1. Given the site is connected
-2. Verify that there is a Validator.config['validator'] with a traffic situation
+2. Verify that there is a Validator.get_config('validator') with a traffic situation
 3. Send the control command to switch traffic situation for each traffic situation
 4. Wait for status "Current traffic situation" = requested traffic situation